 If you find that your ads are not generating enough impressions or clicks, the bidding section might be where you need to make some adjustments.

-Of course, this all depends on how much you can afford.
-So, it helps to work out the lifetime value of a customer, if you want to remain profitable.
+Of course, all of your selections above depend on how much you can afford.
+So, it helps to work out the lifetime value of a customer if you want to remain profitable.

 If, after bidding higher, you find that your ads are still generating low impressions, then you might need to take a look at your custom audience targeting.
 It might be too precise.